QM/EFP calculations using BioEFP and FlexEFP

 EFP region

-While it is possible to include all non-QM atoms in the EFP region, this approach might be expansive for larger proteins, both at the step of computing EFP parameters, and performing QM/EFP calculation.
-Thus, a practical approach is to define the EFP region that will include all residues within a particular distance from the QM region.
-Here, we will include every amino acid, (non-QM) BChls, and water molecules containing an atom within 15 Angstroms of the BChl chlorin ring.
+While it is possible to include all non-QM atoms in the EFP region, this approach can be computationally expensive for larger proteins for computing EFP parameters and performing QM/EFP calculations.
+A practical approach is to define an EFP region that includes all residues within a particular distance from the QM region.
+Here, we include every amino acid, non-QM BChl, and water molecule containing at least one atom within 15 Angstroms of the BChl chlorin ring.

 Note